bright/new-www/content/jobs/senior-android-developer.md

 ## about the role

 We are looking for **a skilled Senior Android Developer** whose main goal will be to build and enhance innovative mobile application for one of our main clients from Israel and the UK.
 The application is a**n intelligent point-of-sale** created for the world’s top food ordering company - **JustEat**.
-The Android team involves now **seven talented and experienced Android developers as well as two QA engineers** who all take care of the high quality of the code and the app itself.
+The Android team involves now **seven talented and experienced Android developers as well as two QA engineers** who take care of the high quality of the code and the app itself.

 ## your responsibilities